Brixton: Gang culture

-In 2003 The Independent reported that around 200 "hardcore Yardies" are based in Lambeth, some operating as members of "Firehouse Posse" or Brixton's "Kartel Crew".
+In 2003 The Independent reported that around 200 "hardcore Yardies" were based in Lambeth, some operating as members of "Firehouse Posse" or Brixton's "Kartel Crew".
 Yardies were historically associated with Jamaican immigrants and had a recognised stronghold in Brixton.
 Parts of Brixton were referred to as "Little Tivoli" after "Tivoli Gardens", a notorious "garrison community" in Jamaica ruled by gunmen.
 In 1999 a scandal broke over Metropolitan Police detectives allowing two known Jamaican Yardies to stay in Britain as an intelligence tool.
 Eaton Green, one of the Yardies, escaped bail in Jamaica in 1991 and settled in Brixton, dealing in crack cocaine.
 Three months later Green was arrested by a Brixton constable, Steve Barker, and became a paid informer.
 Green provided intelligence about Yardie activity for two years, continuing the use of firearms and the dealing of crack throughout this time.

 Several gangs are headquartered in the Brixton area.
 The "Murderzone" (MZ) gang, which is involved in illegal drug dealing, hail from the Somerleyton Estate.
 The "Poverty Driven Children"/"Peel Dem Crew" (PDC) are located in the Angell Town and Loughborough Junction area.
 "Organised Crime" (OC), a gang linked with various shootings and an ongoing rivalry with the Peckham Boys, are based in the Myatts Field Estate.
 GAS Gang, which stands for "Guns and Shanks", "Grind and Stack", "Grip and Shoot", or "Gangsters Always Shoot", was located mainly in Angell Town.

 In 2011, five of the most prominent members of the GAS Gang—Ricardo Giddings, Helder Demorais, Jamal Moore, Shaquille Haughton and Kyle Kinghorn—were sentenced to a total of 76 years in prison for the murder of rival gang member, fifteen-year-old Zac Olumegbon.

 Members of local gangs are mostly in their late teens or early 20s, with gang leaders usually being childhood friends.
 Brought up in some of London's poorest areas some gang members reportedly move from house to house on an almost nightly basis, making it hard to track them.
 According to the Metropolitan Police, these youth gangs are far from organised criminal masterminds; however, they continue to evade the police and have been responsible for numerous offences of homicide.
 Operation Trident officers stated that it is a "struggle" to persuade local people to testify, because of fear of reprisals.
 Trident officers stated that some gang members were "inept at handling powerful guns", and that gangs have machine guns, in 9 mm.
 According to the detective many of the deactivated guns are shipped in from the Balkans and then reactivated.
 Brixton has been noted as one of the most significant origins of UK drill.